planttheidea/fast-equals/README.md

 <img src="https://img.shields.io/badge/coverage-100%25-brightgreen.svg"/>
 <img src="https://img.shields.io/badge/license-MIT-blue.svg"/>

 Perform [blazing fast](#benchmarks) equality comparisons (either deep or shallow) on two objects passed.
-It has no dependencies, and is ~995 bytes when minified and gzipped.
+It has no dependencies, and is ~1.2kB when minified and gzipped.

 Unlike most equality validation libraries, the following types are handled out-of-the-box: